adamcromer/burger/README.md

-# Eat that Veggie Burger!
+# Ultimate Veggie Burger!

-<b>Eat that Veggie Burger</b> is an app to add or remove toppings to your perfect veggie burger.
+<b>Ultimate Veggie Burger</b> is an app to add or remove toppings to your perfect veggie burger.
 This application is hosted on a Heroku server using Express and made using Node, JavaScript, MySQL, and Handlebars.

 ## <b>How To Use</b>